SeaOfNodes/Simple/chapter09/README.md

   constant 17 is not the same as 99, but both are the same `ConstantNode` class and label.
 The `eq` and `hash` calls check (or hash) these extra bits.

-Since we edit the graph alot, Nodes can have their inputs change which changes their hash which means they can't be found in the GVN table.
+Since we edit the graph a lot, Nodes can have their inputs change which changes their hash which means they can't be found in the GVN table.
 E.g. we swap out the `Add` for a `Con` in: